bvoc59/ntt_py/README.md

 # NTT PY

 Python Implementation of the Number Theoretic Transform (NTT), developed with [numpy](https://numpy.org/).
-NTT PY supports both the cyclic and negacyclic form of the transform as well as Barret Reductions (see below).
+NTT PY currently only supports the cyclic form of the transform, though will soon include the negacyclic as well.
+Additionally, it will also include optional Barret Reductions.

 # NTT Background
 ## Cyclic Form